-In February 2022, to honour National Apprenticeship Week, the Ministry of Justice has announced amendments to the Skills and Post-16 Education Bill which will allow prisoners to start apprenticeships whilst serving their sentence.
-It is hoped that the scheme will help cut crime and reoffending by guaranteeing employment upon release.
+In February 2022, to honour National Apprenticeship Week, the Ministry of Justice has announced amendments to the Skills and Post-16 Education Bill, allowing prisoners to start apprenticeships whilst serving their sentence.
+The scheme is hoped to help cut crime and reoffending by guaranteeing employment upon release.
 Secretary of State for Education Nadhim Zahawi says that the new plan will:

-Opening up apprenticeships to prisoners is a positive step towards reducing reoffending, cutting crime and plugging labour shortages.
-Presently, prisoners are unable to take advantage of apprenticeships but are able to study, train and work while in jail.
-A further 5,000 prisoners take part in community work through release on temporary licences where they learn skills and help absorb local labour shortages.
+Opening up apprenticeships to prisoners is a positive step towards reducing reoffending and cutting crime.
+A government report announcing the new scheme explains that, whilst the prison population is unable to take advantage of apprenticeships, ‘prisoners are already able to study, train and work while in jail and a further 5,000 prisoners take part in vital work in the community through release on temporary license, where they learn important skills and help shore up local labour shortages’.

 However, with adult recidivism rates varying between 31.8 percent for those released from custody, and 57.5 percent for those released from custodial sentences of less than 12 months, the criminal justice system in its present state does not equip prisoners with the skills for employment after release.
 In fact, despite existing training opportunities, the odds of finding a job are stacked against prison leavers: the proportion of offenders in employment one year after release is just 17 percent.
-This is a particularly problematic statistic when reviewed alongside evidence showing that prison leavers in work are significantly less likely to reoffend.
+This is a particularly alarming statistic when reviewed alongside evidence showing that prison leavers at work are significantly less likely to re-offend.

-In cutting the £18 billion cost of recidivism, the apprenticeship scheme could have major implications for the UK’s legal system more widely which, particularly against a pandemic backdrop, is overcrowded and backlogged.
+In cutting the £18 billion cost of recidivism, the apprenticeship scheme could have significant implications for the UK’s legal system, which, particularly against a pandemic backdrop, is overcrowded and backlogged.
 According to the Ministry of Justice's figures, prisons in England and Wales have a maximum combined capacity of 76,332 people.
-The current prison population exceeds that number by 3,412 and looks to be growing with figures predicting a prison population of 98,500 by March 2026.
-In addition, Her Majesty’s Courts and Tribunals Service (HMCTS) reported a backlog of 53,000 cases, figures compounded by the profound implications of Covid-19 on the criminal justice system, much of which has faced large budget reductions.
+The current prison population exceeds that number by 3,412 and looks to grow, with figures predicting a prison population of 98,500 by March 2026.
+In addition, Her Majesty’s Courts and Tribunals Service (HMCTS) reported a backlog of 53,000 cases, figures compounded by the profound implications of Covid-19 on the criminal justice system, much of which has faced significant budget reductions.
 Funding for HMCTS had fallen significantly, with 2019/20 funding 21 percent lower than in 2010/11.
-With these figures in mind, cutting rates of reoffending could provide much needed relief for the saturated criminal justice system in the UK.
+With these figures in mind, cutting reoffending rates could provide much-needed relief for the saturated criminal justice system in the UK.

-As it stands, training offered in prisons is out of touch with wider community needs.
+As it stands, prison training must be brought in touch with broader community needs.
 David Gauke MP notes that “there are too many low-level qualifications being delivered that reap little or no reward for prisoners and are of little relevance for employers”.
-One can hope that a work-based qualification will bridge the gap between skills acquired and skills required, but failure to integrate apprenticeships into broader societal demand could prove problematic for the success of the scheme and the reduction of reoffending.
+One can hope that a work-based qualification will bridge the gap between skills acquired and required.
+Still, failure to integrate apprenticeships into broader societal demand could prove problematic for the scheme’s success and the reduction of reoffending.

-In October, the Ministry of Justice announced the largest funding increase for a decade for the criminal justice system which will see an extra £550 million invested over the next three years.
-Replenishing funding cuts and investing heavily in prison education is the bedrock to improving many aspects of the UK criminal justice system.
+In October, the Ministry of Justice announced the most significant funding increase for a decade for the criminal justice system, which will see an extra £550 million invested over the next three years.
+Replenishing funding cuts and investing heavily in prison education is the bedrock of improving many aspects of the UK criminal justice system.
 It supports efforts to rehabilitate offenders, protect the public and get ex-prisoners into work while keeping them off the streets.

-The issue of reoffending highlights the interconnectedness between issues of criminality and economic reform in the UK.
-New investment in the criminal justice system and apprenticeship schemes could have a central impact on law and society more broadly, lowering crime rates, reducing pressure on courts and prisons, and strengthening the workforce.
-Yet, in a time whereby Britains cost of living crisis continues to worsen, can the promise of work amid the economic decline steer prisoners away from reoffending?
+The issue of reoffending highlights the interconnectedness between the problems of criminality and economic reform in the UK.
+New investment in the criminal justice system and apprenticeship schemes could significantly impact law and society more broadly, lowering crime rates, reducing pressure on courts and prisons, and strengthening the workforce.
+Yet, in a time whereby Britain’s cost of living crisis continues to worsen, can the promise of work amid the economic decline steer prisoners away from reoffending?